themastersunil/gf-patterns/README.md

 [![contributions](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/dwisiswant0/gf-secrets/issues)

-If you have any other secret or credential patterns, feel free to submit a pull request. :indian_flag:
+If you have any other secret or credential patterns, feel free to submit a pull request. :india_flag:

 ## License :page_facing_up: